Free Website Content - Blogging a Dangerous Game

-fills a need.
-While blogging provides a humanizing effect
+blogging fills a need.
+While blogging provides a humanizing

-lives.
-The details shared in blogs were once only available
+into personal lives.
+The details shared in blogs were

-anonymous online stalkers to prowl for victims.
-Online bloggers
+allows anonymous online stalkers to prowl for victims.

-As a result, many women that blog are becoming victims.
+about their lives.
+As a result, many women that blog

-and teenagers, but few adults heed the warnings and often
+but few adults heed the warnings and often do not consider

 Females, in particular, should be cautious